-The bulk of our readings address recent specific Japanese popular cultural phenomena, as discussed in the writings of Anne Allison, Ian Condry on J-rap, S. Kinsella on kawaii, L. Miller on gyaru, plus explorations of yaoi, youth fashion, etc.
+We will engage some readings on theoretical and conceptual issues in popular culture and society, as well as some offering historical background on Japanese developments.
+The bulk of our readings address recent specific Japanese popular cultural phenomena, as discussed in the writings of Ian Condry on J-rap, S. Kinsella on kawaii, L. Miller on gyaru, A. Mizoguchi on yaoi, C. Yano on enka, plus work on youth fashion, visual-kei musical performance, etc.

-Students will be evaluated based upon (1) in-class performance, including: preparation of readings, leading and participating in class discussion, and midterm and final quizzes (33%); (2) mini ethnographic projects: fan interview and site report (33%); and (3) a final take-home essay exam (33%).
+Students will be evaluated based upon (1) in-class performance, 1 including: regular attendance, preparation of readings, participating in class discussion, and inclass group presentation (33%); (2) mini ethnographic projects: fan interview report and site report (33%); and (3) a popular culture consumption reflection essay, and a final in-class exam (33%).